 Depth rating – Some drones are designed to operate at the surface.
 Most under consideration will dive below the surface and will need to operate at increased pressure from that of the surface.
 The camera and shell of the drone will have to be rated to handle this pressure.
 You need to make sure that the equipment you use is rated for the planned depth.

 Battery life – With the physical support of the underwater environment in terms of buoyancy, the rating is usually in terms of hours rather than the minutes talked about when using aerial drones.
 Make sure you know how long it will last and under what conditions.

 Salt or freshwater – There is some difference in tolerance between fresh and saltwater.
 Saltwater can cause damage to some equipment.
 Make sure if you are in saltwater that your drone can handle it.

 Cameras – Resolution is an important feature of a camera, but equally important is the lens in front of the camera.
 It is important to thoroughly examine those specifications.
 Some drones are not equipped with a camera and some will require adding one.
 The GoPro camera is one you can install yourself on many models.

-Summary – Underwater drones have long been important and in some cases the only means to access certain underwater locations for research, military and commercial applications.
-Today it is possible for fishermen, treasure hunters and everyday recreational divers to enjoy the benefits.
-The best systems today have powerful cameras for video capture and batteries with solid run time that are easy and convenient to control.
+Summary – Underwater drones have long been important and in some cases the only means to access certain underwater locations for research, military, and commercial applications.
+Today it is possible for fishermen, treasure hunters, and everyday recreational divers to enjoy the benefits.
+The best systems today have powerful cameras for video capture and batteries with a solid run time that are easy and convenient to control.
 The only drawback is that no good ones are very low priced.
-There isn’t really an entry level sort of budget drone to break yourself in on.
+There isn’t really an entry-level sort of budget drone to break yourself in on.
 However, considering the price of the tools of the trade for fishing and diving these days, underwater drones are increasingly affordable.
-In addition, the features and user friendliness are continuously improving.
+In addition, the features and user-friendliness are continuously improving.